Results, Photos, Reports » 2013

 Photo by Leo Lam

-April 7, 2013, Gibsons BC — the 36th BMO Sunshine Coast April Fool's Run presented by Coast Cable welcomed a near-record number of registrations and a dry calm day on Sunday.
+April 7, 2013, Gibsons BC — the 36th Sunshine Coast April Fool's Run presented by Coast Cable welcomed a near-record number of registrations and a dry calm day on Sunday.
 Lisa Brooking of Langley successfully defended her title, while a new men's champion was crowned as Nicholas Browne outran defending champion and team-mate David Palermo, both from Vancouver.

 One hour after a 60+ strong group of walkers headed out onto the course from Park Road, the main group lined up at 9:30am — a new later start time designed to make the pre-race routine more relaxing for morning travellers, and avoid any potential problems with ferry delays.